-Can I trade in my financed car for a new one?
+Can I trade in a car with a loan balance?
 Yes, you can.
 Dealerships do this every day because your former lender still gets their full amount on time.

 Let’s look at what this process involves and whether you should do it or just retain your current financing plan.